bsaffel/benchmarker/README.md

 ### macro trainer | build optimizer | practice tool

-Benchmarker is the Starcraft 2 practice tool you’ve been waiting for.
+Benchmarker is a Starcraft 2 training mod that can be used with any current ladder map.
 This tool aims to help players of all levels refine and improve their macro mechanics while at the same time practicing the builds they will need to slay all the nerds and steal their ladder points.

 ### Features